 43. Certain criminal proceedings continued

-(1) This section applies to a proceeding for an offence brought under section 404 of the Financial Institutions Code, or section 471 of the Friendly Societies Code, by WAFIA, or a person authorized in writing by WAFIA, that commenced before the transfer date but was not completed before the date.
+(1) This section applies to a proceeding for an offence brought under section 404 of the Financial Institutions Code, or section 471 of the Friendly Societies Code, by WAFIA, or a person authorised in writing by WAFIA, that commenced before the transfer date but was not completed before the date.

-(2) On and after the transfer date, the proceeding may continue to be prosecuted by either APRA or ASIC in place of WAFIA or the person authorized by WAFIA, and APRA or ASIC may be substituted in the proceeding for WAFIA or the person.
+(2) On and after the transfer date, the proceeding may continue to be prosecuted by either APRA or ASIC in place of WAFIA or the person authorised by WAFIA, and APRA or ASIC may be substituted in the proceeding for WAFIA or the person.

 (3) The functions necessary for this section are conferred on APRA and ASIC.